Last blog, we got a little glimpse into what wilderness therapy is and the types of populations we aim to serve.

 There are various ways to nurture your mind, body, and spirit to hold a calm and balanced energy.

 1. Exercise: reduces stress by increasing endorphins (your brain’s feel-good neurotransmitters) and improves mood and self-esteem.
 Keep moving (no matter the activity) daily tensions seem to melt away and your mind focuses only on your body’s movement.

-Choose something you love to do, whether it be running, hiking, swimming, walking, biking, surfing, organized sports, etc. Don’t force yourself into an activity just for the sheer exercise – enjoy it!
+Choose something you love to do, whether it be running, hiking, swimming, walking (make sure you have the right pair of shoes), biking, surfing, organized sports, etc. Don’t force yourself into an activity just for the sheer exercise – enjoy it!
 Make sure you consult a doctor before starting any new exercise regimen to make sure your body can handle it.
 Start out slow and work up your fitness level gradually (after all, we learned to crawl before we walked, right?).
 And lastly, keep it consistent.
 Pick the same time each day, so it becomes a regular part of your day.
 If you need help, find a buddy.
 Commit to each other (and yourself) and to an activity.

 2. Yoga: Is a great alternative to high-cardio exercise.
 If you have never done yoga, try it out!
 Yoga can improve your flexibility, strength, and posture .
 Lower blood pressue, improved breathing, calmness, increased concentration and elevated mood are some of the benefits of Yoga.